 TransferWise allows you to use more than 50 currencies at once and have them converted in seconds.
-For a complete list of currencies that is available, check out the ‘What Currencies does TransferWise Support?’ question the Frequently Asked Questions section below.
+For a complete list of currencies that are available, check out the ‘What Currencies does TransferWise Support?’ question in the Frequently Asked Questions section below.

 TransferWise is relatively a new financial service with a disruptive approach to the traditional finance sector.
 Particularly for this reason, many people are suspicious about their low fees and “too good to be true” value proposition.
 It is natural to be on the safe side when assessing a non-traditional institution to hold your money.

 TransferWise is not a bank, so it cannot provide you with the same deposit protection schemes that traditional banks do.

 It is important to point out that TransferWise is regulated by the FCA in the UK and ASIC in Australia.
 The fintech company uses reputable local banks in order to store the client funds.

 This regulation means that the company does not hold your money and you have certain assurances to get your money back in case of insolvency.
 Mind you, this is not a certainty, but a partial assurance.

 If you’ve survived until this point in the review, then you have probably made up your mind on whether or not the TransferWise borderless account is right for you.
 If you’re interested in opening an account, below you can find a step-by-step process.

 TransferWise complies with AML (anti-money laundering).
 Accordingly, once you open your account, you will be asked to verify your identity.
 You will need to:

 -Upload a scan of your government-issued ID (ie: passport)